Skip to content

 The tracker also remembers the previous turn's snapshot per conversation, so the first call of a new turn is compared against the same-label call from the previous turn rather than reported as a baseline.

-9. Caveat: a per-pass reasoning split forks the cache¶
+9. Caveat: a per-pass reasoning split forks the cache

 Everything above assumes that passes sharing a base also share a reasoning mode.
-By default they don't. reasoning_enabled_passes ships as {"director": true, "writer": false, "editor": false} — the director thinks, the writer and editor don't.
+By default they do: reasoning_enabled_passes ships as {"director": false, "writer": false, "editor": false} — all three thinking-off, one shared lane, no fork.
+But the setting is per-pass, so a non-default configuration that turns reasoning on for some passes and not others breaks that assumption.
+Take the canonical example — director thinking-on, writer and editor off ({"director": true, "writer": false, "editor": false}):

-- thinking-ON lane — the director.
+• thinking-ON lane — the director.

-- thinking-OFF lane — the writer and the editor.
+• thinking-OFF lane — the writer and the editor.

 Both lanes hold byte-identical prefixes (same system + history + tools, from the same CachedBase), but they cannot reuse each other's cache.
 So within a turn the writer does not inherit the director's freshly-warmed prefix, even though single-model mode put them on the same endpoint.
 Each pass instead reuses its own same-mode call from the previous turn.
 From a real log: